tvaskisalo/Solita-Dev-Academy-2022/Documentation/Dev Diary/Day2.md

 ## Plan for the next day

 Continue backend code, try to get basic backend working asap, so I can start the frontend production, wihout making another server.
 Revisit async/await usage in TypeScript for the sake of learning.
+Do more intermediate commits and do not get too excited and try to bite too much at once.